willow-carroll-polzin/EDUSAT/README.md

 Actual Voltage = Measured Voltage * Gain

-**Current Sensors**: Current sensing is achieved using the MA4080 in series with various points throughout the system.
-Since the measured currents are sometimes small and the MAX4080 outputs a voltage equivalent to the measured current, ???? amplifiers are added between the current sensors and the MUX to allow for a more realiable measurement on-board the Arduino.
+**Current Sensors**: Current sensing is achieved using the MA4080 in series with various points throughout the system as shown in the Telemetry schematic.
+Since the measured currents are sometimes small and the MAX4080 outputs a voltage equivalent to the measured current, LM348N amplifiers are used between the current sensors and the MUX to allow for a more realiable measurement on-board the Arduino.
 The calculation to convert these measurements back to current is shown below.

 [ADD Calculation]

-**Temperature Sensors**: ???? thermistors are used to measure temperature at various points throughout the system.
+**Temperature Sensors**: 2 kOhm, 3500K thermistors are used to measure temperature at various points throughout the system.
 These are mechanically mounted on various IC's such as the LT3652 used in the MPPT system.
-The circuitry for the thermistors is very similar to that of the voltage dividers, as such the measured signal is fed directly into the MUX and small calculation is performed by the Arduino to convert the measured voltage to a temperature, as shown below.
+The circuitry for the thermistors is very similar to that of the voltage dividers (see the Telemetry schematic, R29,31,33,35), as such the measured signal is fed directly into the MUX and small calculation is performed by the Arduino to convert the measured voltage to a temperature, as shown below.

 R<sub>t</sub> = 10000 * (5/V - 1)